Can Central Government Employees Do Stock Trading?

 Failure to comply with the regulations governing stock trading can result in disciplinary action against the employee.
 This could range from warnings to suspension or dismissal from service.

-Read More What new stocks to invest in 2021
+Read More How much to invest in risky stocks

 ### Guidelines for Obtaining Sanction